Applies to: X-Station

 Response to notes slows down after a short period of time when using the synth mode on the X-station and the unit is connected via USB to a Mac.

-This only occured in the OS version 22.214.171.124.
+This only occurs in the OS version 22.214.171.124.
 When a note is pressed on a conventional MIDI keyboard, a MIDI message is immediately transmitted out of the MIDI out port.
 This is not the case with a USB MIDI interface.
 Instead of a message being sent as soon as the message is triggered, the message is queued in memory called a MIDI buffer within the X-Station and the computer collects the message when it is ready.
 This is done by making use of the USB MIDI driver.

 A Windows PC loads the USB MIDI driver ready for use as soon as the USB MIDI interface is connected.
 Mac OSX on the other hand only loads a USB MIDI driver ready for use when an application that could potentially use the driver is opened!